a5anka/a5anka.github.io/_posts/2014-05-29-amqp-publisher-subscriber-example-with-wso2-mb-server.md

 ---

 Have you used the WSO2 MB sever with AMPQ?
-If not this will help you get started on APMQ with WSO2 MB.
+If not this will help you get started on AMPQ with WSO2 MB.
 I am using the newly released WSO2 MB 2.2.0 and RabbitMQ AMQP Java client in this example.

 ## Setting up the project